 Polignano a Mare is a picturesque town perched on the Adriatic coast in central Puglia.
-Located 40km southeast of Bari or 40 minutes by train, Polignano a Mare is an easy day trip.
-Better yet, why not make it a multi-day stopover?
+Located 40km southeast of Bari or 40 minutes by train, Polignano a Mare is an ideal base for this part of the region.

 The coastal town is famous for its towering limestone cliffs, picturesque beaches and its famous son, Domenico Modugno.
 You may recognize one of his famous songs Volare (or its Italian name, Nel Blu Dipinto di Blu).

-With two days and two nights you’ll have time to enjoy the town at a leisurely pace.
-So why not visit its beaches, stroll the back streets of the centro storico and fit in a short afternoon trip to neighbouring Monopoli.
+As like most places in Italy, the more days you have, the better!
+But if you only have two days and two nights, you can enjoy the town at a leisurely pace.
+This will give you enough time to visit its beaches, stroll the back streets of the centro storico and even fit in a short afternoon trip to neighbouring Monopoli.

 Polignano a Mare’s Highlights

-What should you see and do while you’re in Polignano a Mare?
+What is there to see and do in Polignano a Mare?

 - The beaches!
-Keep in mind these are definitely not the white sandy type.
+Though keep in mind they are not the white sandy type.
 Instead, you’ll find large pebbles or concrete.
 Don’t worry, the surrounding views are pretty spectacular and make up for the lack of sand.
-If you’re looking for white sand, head to Salento.
+If you’re looking for white sand, head to the Salento.

 - Walk along the coast (I think the pictures below speak for themselves)